azae/kata/foobarqix/README.md

+You should implements a function String compute(String) which implements the following rules.

 Rules
 =====

 - If the number is divisible by 3, write "Foo" instead of the number
 - If the number is divisible by 5, add "Bar"
 - If the number is divisible by 7, add "Qix"
 - For each digit 3, 5, 7, add "Foo", "Bar", "Qix" in the digits order.

 Examples
 ========